michhar/yolov4-jetson-azure-edge-solution/README.md

 LOCAL_STORAGE_ACCOUNT_KEY=<Key you generated for local IoT edge Blob Storage module in double quotes>
 ```

+Note:
+- After the Edge deployment outlined below, two containers will be created in Azure Blob Storage:
+    - `annotated-images-yolo4`
+    - `lowconf-images-yolo4`
-Note:  Refer to [Deploy the Azure Blob Storage on IoT Edge module to your device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-blob?view=iotedge-2018-06) for general information
+- Refer to [Deploy the Azure Blob Storage on IoT Edge module to your device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-blob?view=iotedge-2018-06) for general information

 ### Building the docker container